 The project is located in the City of Sacramento (City), California, along the east bank of the Sacramento River (Figure 1-1).
-The proposed project includes cutoff wall installation, seepage berm installation, and remediation at five isolated utility locations ("windows") along the Sacramento River, including:
+The proposed project includes cutoff wall installation, seepage berm installation, and remediation at one isolated utility location ("window") along the Sacramento River, including:

-- A 1,150-foot-long shallow cutoff wall adjacent and upstream of the I Street Bridge. - A 50-foot-long jet-grout cutoff wall near the Pioneer Bridge. - A 1,730-foot-long cutoff wall including both soil bentonite cutoff wall and jet grout cutoff wall along the levee at the north end of the Little Pocket neighborhood. - A 400-foot-long cutoff wall segment at the confluence of the Pocket Canal and the Sacramento River. - A 200-foot-long levee raise adjacent to Freeport Blvd and the Lynn Robie Off-Leash Dog Park; and a 100-foot-long utility window remediation adjacent to Freeport Blvd. near its intersection with Stonecrest Ave. - An 8,210-foot-long shallow cutoff wall extending from the Bill Conlin Sports Complex to near Cliff's Marina. - A 200-foot-long flashboard retrofit at Cliff's Marina, a 380-foot cutoff wall, and a 1,000-foot seepage berm to the south of Cliff's Marina.
+- A shallow cutoff wall adjacent and upstream of the I Street Bridge. - A jet-grout cutoff wall near the Pioneer Bridge. - A cutoff wall including both soil bentonite cutoff wall and jet grout cutoff wall along the levee at the north end of the Little Pocket neighborhood. - A cutoff wall segment at the confluence of the Pocket Canal and the Sacramento River. - A levee raise adjacent to Freeport Blvd and the Lynn Robie Off-Leash Dog Park; and a utility window remediation adjacent to Freeport Blvd. near its intersection with Stonecrest Ave. - A shallow cutoff wall extending from the Bill Conlin Sports Complex to near Cliff's Marina. - A flashboard retrofit, existing levee raise, and cutoff wall at Cliff's Marina, and a seepage berm to the south of Cliff's Marina.